sokhunter/face_mask_detection_app/README.md

 ## Run the app

-First download the weigths from [here](https://drive.google.com/file/d/1HlvrrHDlJEdgaF5jpqkxiXoYA7G5r8Cc/view?usp=sharing) and paste it on the root folder
+First download the weigths from [here](https://drive.google.com/file/d/1HlvrrHDlJEdgaF5jpqkxiXoYA7G5r8Cc/view?usp=sharing) and paste the file (best.pt) on the project root folder

 See the inference result of the model in the browser.
 Run: